DrevilYT/LethalCompanySettings/README.md

 # Credits
 - DrevilYT: Creator of this awesome config.
 - Sligili: Creator of the HDLethalCompany mod.
-- BepinEX: Creator of BepinEX (duh).
+- Bepis Injector Extendable: Creator of BepinEX (duh).